GHRP-6 5mg

 - L-Lysine

-Research has demonstrated various biological effects of GHRP-6.
-In aquaculture, feed supplementation with GHRP-6 at doses of 100 µg/kg or 500 µg/kg has improved growth performance in fish.
-The lower dose enhanced aerobic metabolism, while the higher dose elevated GH levels comparable to those induced by ghrelin.1 Additionally, GHRP-6 has been studied for its neuroprotective properties; in a gerbil model of ischemic stroke, the combination of GHRP-6 and recombinant epidermal growth factor (rhEGF) improved survival rates and neurological outcomes.3
+In an aquaculture study, feed supplementation with GHRP-6 at doses of 100 µg/kg or 500 µg/kg was examined for its effects on growth performance markers in fish.
+The lower dose was associated with changes in aerobic metabolism markers, while the higher dose was associated with elevated GH levels comparable to those induced by ghrelin.1 Separately, GHRP-6 has been studied in a gerbil model of induced cerebral ischemia, where co-administration of GHRP-6 with recombinant epidermal growth factor (rhEGF) was examined for its effects on survival and neurological function markers in the model.2

-Important Notice: GHRP-6 is intended exclusively for in vitro research purposes and is not approved for human or veterinary use.
-It must be handled according to all applicable safety and research protocols to ensure proper use.
+GHRP-6 is intended exclusively for in vitro and in vivo (animal) laboratory research purposes and is not approved for human or veterinary use.
+It must be handled according to all applicable safety and research protocols, and has not been evaluated for safety or efficacy in humans or animals outside of controlled research.

 References